sharplet/trak/README.md

 ## To do

-- Make the personal time search more configurable by putting keywords to search in an array
 - Report on days other than today
 - More robust command line args
 - Add a `-h` usage/help switch
-- Refactor
+- Make the personal time search more configurable by putting keywords to search in an array
+- Have the different types of reports, and keywords for those reports, completely stored in a configuration file.
+The last category in the file is the default report.
+Because keywords for custom reports would work on a whitelist system, everything that doesn't match goes into the default.
+For example:

+        # Personal
+        lunch
+        uni
+        news
+        # Default
+        Work

+- Have the keywords in the configuration file actually be regexes.
+When reading the config file, any empty lines or whitespace are ignored.
+- Give an estimate of completion time, with a configurable default for the length of the work day.
+Also take into account the default length of lunch break (configurable) if lunch hasn't yet been logged.